 If these possibilities are not enough to be cautious when reaching for a bottle of Tylenol, you must consider that acetaminophen is not the only component that makes up a bottle children’s Tylenol.

-Harmful inactive ingredients
+Harmful “inactive” ingredients

 It is so tempting to think this way, especially when you have the power to take your child’s pain away with a simple dose of Tylenol.

-One of these ingredients include butylparaben, which is a preservative and endocrine disruptor linked to cancer and reproductive toxicity.
-Pregnant women and children are especially vulnerable to this substance. (source)
+One of these ingredients included in Tylenol is butylparaben.
+This substance is a preservative and endocrine disruptor linked to cancer and reproductive toxicity.

-The next ingredient on the naughty list includes FD&C red no 40.
+The next ingredient on the inactive list includes FD&C red no 40.
 This synthetically produced chemical is linked to behavioral disorders, allergies, and cancer. (source) No wonder you have to worry about serving peanuts at kids birthday parties!

 You will need to have courage and trust your instincts as you learn about natural remedies and the art of helping the body heal from within.

 There will be times where you will wonder, “Am I doing the right thing or picking the right remedy?”
 It will be the most agonizing waiting game of your life.